mirror/boost/boost/libs/parameter/doc/reference.rst

 .. |keyword tag type| replace:: `keyword tag type`_

 keyword tag type
-  A type of the form ``parameter::keyword<K>`` used to uniquely identify a function parameter.
-Typically ``K`` will be a type whose name is the same as that of the parameter.
+  A type used to uniquely identify a function parameter.
+Typically its name will be the same as that of the parameter.

 .. _tag type:
 .. |tag type| replace:: `tag type`_